jgorset/django-kronos/README.rst

 Kronos
 ======

-Kronos makes it really easy to define and schedule tasks with cron.
+Kronos makes it really easy to schedule tasks with cron.

 Usage
 -----